CasianBlanaru/Storybook/README.md

     -   **Possible Causes**:
         -   Your local TYPO3 development site is not running or is not accessible at the host/port Storybook is trying to reach.
         -   The API endpoint (`/api/fluid/render`) is not correctly registered:
-            -   The `my_fluid_storybook` extension might not be active in TYPO3.
+            -   The `fluid_storybook` extension might not be active in TYPO3.
             -   There might be an issue with TYPO3's routing configuration or URL rewriting.
         -   Cross-Origin Resource Sharing (CORS) issues if Storybook (e.g., `http://localhost:6006`) and TYPO3 (e.g., `http://localhost:80` or `http://my-project.ddev.site`) are on different origins.
         -   A firewall or browser extension (like an ad blocker or privacy tool) is blocking the request.
         -   DNS resolution problems if using a hostname for the API.
     -   **Solutions**:
         -   Ensure your TYPO3 local development site is running and accessible from your browser at the address configured or implied by `apiEndpoint`.
-        -   Verify the `my_fluid_storybook` extension is activated in TYPO3's Extension Manager.
+        -   Verify the `fluid_storybook` extension is activated in TYPO3's Extension Manager.
         -   Open your browser's developer tools (usually F12), go to the "Network" tab, and re-trigger the template rendering in Storybook.
 Inspect the failed request (often highlighted in red).
 Check its URL, headers, and any specific error code or message provided by the browser.
         -   If CORS is suspected (check the browser console for CORS-related errors), ensure your TYPO3 server sends appropriate `Access-Control-Allow-Origin` headers for the Storybook origin.
 For local development, allowing `http://localhost:6006` (or your Storybook port) might be necessary.
         -   Temporarily disable browser extensions that might interfere with network requests to rule them out.